mike99mac/minimy-mike99mac/README.md

        ovos-core       18067             238
 minimy-mike99mac        9900              79
 ```
-So OVOS is half the size of Mycroft, and Minimy is about half the size of OVOS.
+So OVOS is half the size of Mycroft, and Minimy is about half again smaller

 My environment is a Raspberry Pi 4B with 4 GB of memory, running Ubuntu Desktop 22-04 inside a *boombox*.
 However, this code and these steps should be portable to any hardware that can run Linux, and probably just about any distro, in any type of *enclosure* you fancy.
 But if you try it on different hardware, or a different distro - you're on your own - no warranties.